Wes Butters: After Radio 1

 Soon after his final chart rundown on 30 January 2005 the press announced the launch of podshows.com, a joint venture by Butters and fellow broadcaster Daryl Denham.
 It was the world's first professional podcasting company, using presenters such as Tony Blackburn, Paul Gambaccini, Gary Davies and Terry Christian to record tailor-made programmes for MP3 players.

+Butters produced "Ring Ding Ding", a house music track sampling the Crazy Frog ringtone.
+Following a positive reception when it was played on his early morning show on Radio 1, it was announced as a single.
+After legal challenges from copyright holder Jamster, it was released in June 2005, eventually charting at number 11.

 Wes@Breakfast

 In October 2005 Butters agreed a deal with Galaxy and returned to the airwaves at Galaxy Manchester, winning a Silver Sony award for Best Breakfast Show and an Arqiva nomination for Best UK Presenter in 2006.

 In May 2007 he was voted North West England Presenter of the Year in the radio industry magazine X-Trax.

 It was announced in June 2007 that Wes had "had enough of early starts" and that he wanted more time to focus on his other projects.
 Keen to keep him on the station he agreed with Galaxy to do a short afternoon show but in April 2008 he revealed that he would leave the group completely.

 At the end of July 2008 Wes enjoyed another stint on breakfast, this time sitting in for Shaun Keaveny on BBC 6 Music.